 - a personal wealth of more than £10million in assets (some liquidity is required).

 This does not guarantee the success of an application, and other qualifying social and economic factors will also be taken into consideration.
 These include:

 - business contributions and/or voluntary work in the local community

-- Sporting and/or training initiatives e.g. for educational organisations or young people)
+- sporting and/or training initiatives (for example for educational organisations or young people)

-- positive media coverage of activities undertaken (business or social) as well as potential negative media coverage, including past events outside of the Island;
+- positive media coverage of activities undertaken (business or social) as well as potential negative media coverage, including past events outside of the Island

-- Any undesirable or negative factors in your background (e.g. criminal record);
+- any undesirable or negative factors in your background (for example a criminal record)

 - your family and your general lifestyle